Budapest is paradise!

 Szechenyi Chain Bridge

 This is the main bridge that connects Budapest (Buda to Pest).
 The walk across this bridge is dramatic with Lion Heads staring you down from start to finish.
-The Chain Bridge was the first permanent bridge of Budapest opened in the mid 19th century, named after the "Greatest Hungarian" Count Szechenyi.

 Sometimes it’s more interesting to go off the beaten path to discover buildings that nobody pays attention to.
 These were undoubtedly Budapest’s most spectacular hidden gems.
-I have to admit that it was a bit frightening wandering around the stone cold halls of these empty buildings, but it's the thrill that counts.

 Although beautiful architecture is everywhere you look, WWII still remains visible on the war torn walls of many buildings.
 Budapest had several setbacks in the years between wars.
 In the 1960s and 1970s much of the reconstruction took place in the center of the old city.
-The revolutions of 1989 brought the end of Soviet occupation and the end of Communism in Hungary.

 In 2002, a group of young people wanted to drink somewhere other than the fancy bars and bistros in the center of town, so they bought abandoned buildings in the historic Jewish District neighborhood and turned them into bars.
 With little money to spend, they were filled with furnishing from attics and basements and decorated by local artists.